TatevKaren/mathematics-statistics-for-data-science/README.md

-% md # Mathematics-Statistics
+# Mathematics-Statistics

-#FastMCD statistical algorithm to estimate scaltter and location parameters
-FASTMCD computes the MCD estimator of a multivariate data set.
+FastMCD statistical algorithm to estimate scaltter and location parameters FASTMCD computes the MCD estimator of a multivariate data set.
 This estimator is given by the subset of h observations with smallest covariance determinant.
 The MCD location estimate is then the mean of those h points,